Tonsil Cancer

 Types of Tumors

 Tonsil cancers often present as squamous cell carcinoma.
-However, cancers such as lymphoma, sarcoma, mucosal melanoma can also develop in the tonsils.
+However, cancers such as lymphoma, sarcoma, and mucosal melanoma can also develop in the tonsils.
 Apart from this, there may also be metastatic cancers of the tonsils.

 Squamous cell carcinoma